 Oculus first teased the release of the Half Dome headset at F8 2018.
 Image courtesy of TechCrunch.

 Now that you're no longer afraid of getting started with virtual reality, your next step is to get a hardware setup capable of running VR.
-Check out our VR hardware recommendations below.
+Take our quiz to find out which VR headset is right for you.